KPNX: Sports programming

 Karl Eller, who owned the company that became Combined Communications, was also one of the original founding owners of the city's first major professional sports team, the NBA's Phoenix Suns.
 Channel 12 carried Suns games from the team's 1968 inception until 1973; KPHO-TV aired the Suns for six seasons until they returned to KPNX from 1979 to 1985, when the game telecasts moved to then-independent station KNXV-TV.

-In 2017, KPNX acquired the rights to preseason games of the Arizona Cardinals and also began airing team-oriented programming.
+In 2017, KPNX acquired the rights to preseason games of the Arizona Cardinals and also began airing team-oriented programming, rights which moved to KPHO-TV in 2024.
+In 2025, KPNX will simulcast 10 regular-season Arizona Diamondbacks games, all on Friday nights.